 Download the Auckland Transport Te Ara Tahuna Estuary Map or pick up a free map from the Orewa Vistors Centre.

-Posted in Family Cycle Rides, Out of Auckland Walks, Teen friendly walks, Things to do with children, Walks in Aucklands Wetlands
+Posted in Auckland Wetland walks, Family Cycle Rides, Out of Auckland Walks, Teen friendly walks, Things to do with children

 Tagged Bales Of Hay, Bitumen, Cabbage Trees, Carpark, Delicious Lunch, Energy Levels, Estuary, Hibiscus Coast, Houses And Gardens, Kauri Trees, Leisurely Pace, Loose Gravel, Mangroves, Olivers, Orewa, Park Benches, Picnic Tables, Refreshing Swim, Rodney District, Tahuna

-The walk around Ambury Park Farm is a fun family excursion.
+The walk around Ambury Park Farm is a fun, family friendly excursion.
 Nestled on the foreshores of Manukau Harbour, with Mangere Mountain as the back drop, it is steeped in volcanic history and it’s intertidal mudflats form a birdwatchers wetland paradise.
 (We sighted many pukeko running about today).

 The farm itself has varied animals that young and old always enjoy.
 (A friend of mine, Robyn P Murray has written beautifully illustrated children’s books about Roger the Rooster and The Spirit of Cameron including other animals in residence at Ambury Park Farm).